 So many beaches, so little time!
 I think of the south coast of Jamaica too but that will be for another post.
 Am curious to know what everyone’s favorite beach is in Jamrock, and if it’s listed here?

-* the best beaches by area (including additional ones not mentioned in this post)
+* the best beaches in each resort town/area (including additional ones not mentioned in this post)

 * my top recommended places to stay and eat